MuratovAS/mqtt-prometheus-exporter/README.md

+# This repository is just a fork

+Changes:
+- Ability to extract values ​​from multiple json fields
+- Ability to configure caching time for each metric separately
+- Ability to specify a fake ts (gets rid of a graph with gaps)

 # MQTT Prometheus Exporter

 _The MQTT Prometheus exporter subscribes to the MQTT broker and publish the received messages as prometheus metrics._